v81d/.gilded/README.md

 \* You can use any other agent you prefer.
 If you do NOT use a policy kit agent, make sure to adjust the necessary settings in `hyprland.conf`.

-** As of Monday, May 26, 2025, Dunst has been replaced by Sway Notification Center.
-However, the Dunst configuration remains for you to use if you prefer it.
-To open the control center, simply click the clock module in your Waybar.

 ---

 To replicate my exact setup, you should install the **Adwaita** fonts and the **JetBrains Mono Nerd Font**.
 If you want to use a different set of fonts, you must edit the configuration files.